Richard-ZH-Yang/To-Do-List/README.md

 # To Do List

 ## What will the application do?
-The name of the application is to-do list.
-It is inspired by *Microsoft to-do*, and there are some innovations to further improve user's experience.
-The to-do List has **four default list**, which are
- - My Day
+To-Do-List gives you the confidence that everything’s organized and accounted for, so you can make progress on the things that are important to you.It has both a console version as well as a GUI version.
+And it is implemented with advanced design patterns such as Observable pattern and Iterator pattern to improve the user experience.
+Features in this program including:

+- load data from disk
+- save data to disk in JSON format
- - Important
+- add list
- - Planned
+- delete list
- - Tasks
+- edit list

-And user can also add their customized list to contain their *to-do tasks*.
-User can add and delete the customized list, but cannot delete or add default list.
-There are some functions that appear both in customized list and default list in the future, which are:
-- sort the list
+- sort list
 - add task
 - delete task
 - edit task
 - complete a task
 - undo complete a task
+- sort a list based on task
 - display all the task information
 - hide complete tasks(in future phases)

-Each lists contain two sections, one being the unfinished tasks and other being completed tasks.

 ## Who will use it?